markysparks/diversion-monitor/README.md

 Monitor diversionary airfield METARs and TAFs and alert user to change of colour states and TAF status.

-Data is provided by a web features server (WFS) running on a Visual Weather sandbox within the Met Office DMZ.
-Note that this server cannot be accessed via DirectAccess connections only via a 'green cable' connection.
+Data is provided by a web features server (WFS).
 If you get a message 'Error retrieving data - will retry...'  it means that the app cannot access the data server.